FedericoFiorani/flight_data_scaping/README.md

 2. Composition

+Composition (section 2 of your documentation, 20%) From your answers to all questions in section 2 of the documentation template, the following points need to be addressed:

+Entities, linkages, timeframe and algorithmic biases (5%) The composition of the data is described in detail and accessible to novel users of the data.
+Potential users learn about which entities are available in the data set, for what time period, and how they are linked to each other.
+Potential linkages to external data sets are made explicit (e.g., by means of links to external websites or sources that explain more about the used identifiers).
+Potential algorithmic biases have been identified and clearly explained.

+Sampling, construct measurement and data structure (5%) For each entity, it is explained how the data was sampled, and how variables are measured.
+Details are given how the data is available (e.g., by means of CSV files per entity, as a combined data set, etc.).

+Data inspection per entity (10%)
+Each set of entities is accompanied by meaningful summary statistics (e.g., the number of units per entity, means/SD for continuous variables, and frequency distributions per variable, for each entity).
+Missingness has been investigated (e.g., for individual entities, but also for the collected variables).
+Any redundancies, errors, or sources of noise have been clearly described.
+Identified subpopulations are labeled, so that users of the data can more easily get started using the data.

 2.1   	What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
 Are there multiple types of in- stances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.

 ...